-A certificate of occupancy (C of 0) is a written statement which certifies that the structure has passed all inspections and is ready for occupancy.
-When a commercial or multi-family structure passes final inspection, a certificate of occupancy is automatically issued.
+A certificate of occupancy (C of 0) is a written statement which certifies that the structure has passed all inspec tions and is ready for occupancy.
+When a commercial or multi-family structure passes final inspec tion, a certificate of occupancy is automatically issued.
 A certificate of occupancy is optional for single-family houses and is issued only upon request.
-Jefferson County automatically issues a C of O for occupiable space.